-The program begins in mid September 14th and ends August 29th, 2021, with a culminating virtual summer immersion, August 25th to 29th, 2021.
+The program begins September 14th and ends June 19th, 2021, with a culminating virtual summer immersion, June 15th to 19th, 2021.
 Please see Course Dates & Descriptions Section.

-Each trimester has 4 to 5 courses with a total of 68 modules, 2 hours per module.
-You can also participate in two group faculty Q & A’s (integrated sessions) per trimester.
+Each trimester has 5 to 6 courses.
+There is a total 80 modules in the program, 2 hours per module.
+You can also participate in three integrated seminars with faculty per trimester.
 This equates to about 4 to 6 hours per week.

 In addition, you will have homework which consists of practice sessions, post course reflection & personal study (15 – 20 hrs per trimester).

-A desire to dive into the field of body and mind therapy, whether it is for self-discovery or for the intention to apply these methods to your students, clients or yoruself.
+A desire to dive into the field of body and mind therapy, whether it is for self-discovery or for the intention to apply these methods to your students, clients or yourself.

-We use Zoom for all live interactions – courses, virtual winter retreat, virtual summer immersion and meetings with faculty.
+We use Zoom for all live interactions – courses, virtual summer immersion and meetings with faculty.
 You will also be able to interact live with faculty.

 Within 24 hours of the live session, a recording will be available to watch if you weren’t able to attend live or would like to watch again.
-This applies to the courses, faculty Q&A and portions of the virtual summer immersion.
+This applies to the courses, monthly integrative seminars and portions of the virtual summer immersion.
 The video and audio recordings and slides will be available on your online learning dashboard.
 You can watch the video within the online platform or download to your computer.

 Since most of the content is live, you will not be able to watch content before the live event.
 However, if you aren’t able to attend a course, you can always catch up in your own time afterwards.

-Successful completion of final course quiz online (10 – 16 simple multiple choice questions)
+Successful completion of final course online written reflections.